Triple-strangeness hidden-charm pentaquarks: Results and discussions

 The $P_{c\bar{c}sss}(4841)$ is only found in the $\bar{D}_s^*\Omega_c^*$ channel.
 The corresponding coupling strength is $g_{\bar{D}_s^*\Omega_c^*}({}^2S_{1/2})=(20.41+i3.50)$~GeV, the largest among all channels.
 Although it is not possible to conclude whether these two triple-strangeness hidden-charm resonances are genuine pentaquarks or molecular states solely from the coupling strengths, they do provide partial insight into the nature of these resonances.
 Examining the results in Table~\ref{tab:2}, the $P_{c\bar{c}sss}(4787)$ is best interpreted as a mixed state of the $\bar{D}_s^*\Omega_c$ and $\bar{D}_s^*\Omega_c^*$ channels, whereas the second resonance, $P_{c\bar{c}sss}(4841)$, is most likely a $\bar{D}_s^*\Omega_c^*$ molecular state.

 Since several theoretical predictions for the pentaquark states with $S=-3$ already exist, it is worthwhile to compare them with the present results.
 Meng et al.~\cite{Meng:2019fan} studied the $P_{c\bar{c}sss}$ states as compact pentaquarks within a quark potential model.
 They found seven pentaquark states with spin-parity $J^P=1/2^-$.
 The mass of the lowest $1/2^-$ state in Ref.~\cite{Meng:2019fan} is 4855~MeV, which is close to the second resonance $P_{c\bar{c}sss}(4841)$ observed in the present work.
 In addition, they predicted nine $P_{c\bar{c}sss}$ states with $J^P=3/2^-$ and fifteen different pentaquarks with $J^P=5/2^-$.
 Even more pentaquark states with positive parity were also predicted in Ref.~\cite{Meng:2019fan}.
 Wang et al.~\cite{Wang:2021hql} constructed the hadronic potentials based on the one-boson-exchange model and four different coupled channels: $\bar{D}_s\Omega_c$, $\bar{D}_s\Omega_c^*$, $\bar{D}_s^*\Omega_c$, and $\bar{D}_s^*\Omega_c^*$.
 They then solved the coupled-channel Schr\"odinger equation in the presence of these hadronic potentials.
 They suggested two triple-strangeness hidden-charm pentaquark states with $J^P=3/2^-$ and $5/2^-$ as bound states of the $\bar{D}_s^*\Omega_c$ and $\bar{D}_s^*\Omega_c^*$ channels, rather than as resonances.
 To describe the decays of these pentaquark states, they additionally employed the quark interchange model.
 Roca et al.~\cite{Roca:2024nsi} also investigated the $P_{c\bar{c}sss}$ states.
 However, they concluded that the meson--baryon interaction they employed was insufficient to generate a bound or resonance state.
+In the present work, on the other hand, we have further considered the $\bar{D}_s\Omega_c$, $\bar{D}_s^*\Omega_c$, and $\bar{D}_s^*\Omega_c^*$ channels, which are absent in Ref.~\cite{Roca:2024nsi}.
+We have also included the scalar-isoscalar meson-exchange diagrams.
+It is essential to take these contributions into account in order to generate the $P_{c\bar{c}sss}$ states.